cube-js/cube/examples/kubernetes/cluster/readme.md

-# Prod Setup for K8s with `kubectl`
+# Setup for Kubernetes Cluster

 This is a generic config to cover as many deployment cases as possible.

-## Cube API
+## Cube Server

-The Cube API is configured to run with schema files loaded a `ConfigMap`.
+The Cube Server is configured to run with schema files loaded a `ConfigMap`.

-This example will load schemas from, and connect to, the Cube sample `ecom` database.
+This example will load schemas from a sample `ConfigMap` called `cube-api-schema-configmap.yaml`.

 ### Editing the Schema ConfigMap

 We opted for what we think is best practice.
-We create a single configmap containing all the cube schema files:
+We create a single `ConfigMap` containing all the cube schema files:

 ```yaml
 apiVersion: v1